PopovMP/micro-logger/README.md

 # A simple Logger helper for nodejs

-**micro-logger** is a very simple, zero dependencies library for logging.
+**micro-logger** is a straightforward, zero dependencies library for logging.
 It logs to a single predefined file.
 When an option `{tee: true}` is given, **micro-logger** shows colored messages in the console.

 Homepage: https://github.com/popovmp/micro-logger